-Daily Markup #1099: Vircle help parents raise money-smart kids; serving 70 schools in Malaysia today, and 3 countries by 2026
+Daily Markup #1099: Vircle helps parents raise money-smart kids; serving 70 schools in Malaysia today, and 3 countries by 2026

 Photo credit: Vircle